vasu31dev/playwright-ts-template/README.md

 Before you begin, there are some essential requirements you must meet.
 Ensure you have the following software installed on your machine:

 - **[npm (v8.0.0 or later)](https://docs.npmjs.com/cli/v9/configuring-npm)**: Package manager for JavaScript, used to install and manage software packages.
   - To verify your current version, use the command `npm -v`.
-To upgrade to the latest version, please follow the update document [here](docs/UpgradingNodeAndNPM.md).
+To upgrade to the latest version, please follow the document [here](docs/UpgradingNodeAndNPM.md).
   - If npm isn't installed, follow the [npm installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 - **[Node.js (v16.0.0 or later)](https://nodejs.org/en/download)**: JavaScript runtime built on Chrome's V8 JavaScript engine, allowing the execution of JavaScript server-side.
   - To verify your current version, use the command `node -v`.
-To upgrade to the latest version, please follow the update document [here](docs/UpgradingNodeAndNPM.md).
+To upgrade to the latest version, please follow the document [here](docs/UpgradingNodeAndNPM.md).
   - if Node.js isn't installed, download and install it from the title link provided.
 - **[Git](https://git-scm.com/downloads)**: Distributed version control system used to track changes in source code during software development.
   - To check if Git is installed, run the command `git --version`.
   - If Git isn't installed, download and install it from the [official Git website](https://git-scm.com/downloads).
 - **[Visual Studio Code](https://visualstudio.microsoft.com/free-developer-offers/)**: A standalone source code editor that runs on Windows, macOS, and Linux.
   - Download Visual Studio Code suitable for your operating system from the title link provided.
-- **VSCode Plugins**:
+- **Visual Studio Code Extensions**:
-  - **[Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)**: A tool for consistent code formatting.
+  - **[Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)**: A VSCode extension for consistent code formatting.
 Install it directly from the title link provided.
-  - **[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)**: A tool for identifying and fixing linting issues.
+  - **[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)**: A VSCode extension for identifying and fixing linting issues.
 Install it directly from the title link provided.
+  - **[Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright)**: A VSCode extension that integrates Playwright testing framework, enabling writing, running, and debugging end-to-end tests directly within VSCode.
+Install it directly from the title link provided.
-- **VSCode Settings**: To ensure consistency with the prettier format settings, apply the following configurations in your VSCode settings (use `Cmd+,` for Mac and `Ctrl+,` for Windows , to access the settings window):
+- **Visual Studio Code Settings**: To ensure consistency with the prettier format settings, apply the following configurations in your VSCode settings (use `Cmd+,` for Mac and `Ctrl+,` for Windows, to access the settings window):
   - **Quote Style**: Set `typescript.preferences.quoteStyle` to `single` for consistent quote usage across your code.
   - **Format On Save**: Enable `Format On Save Mode` and set it to `file`.
 This ensures your code is automatically formatted every time you save, enhancing readability and consistency.